Personal Archive

 They blended:

 When they looped “todos quieren ser Latino,” it hit differently.
-Because white America consumes Latinidad through TikTok trends, food aesthetics, slang, fashion and while simultaneously supporting political regimes that criminalize our communities.
-This loop was a critique.
-It asked: Who gets to be Latino as vibe?
-And who gets deported as body?
+Because white America consumes Latinidad through TikTok trends, food aesthetics, slang, fashion and while simultaneously supporting systems of power that criminalize our communities.
+This loop was a critique because itt asked: Who gets to be Latino as vibe?
+And who gets deported for their status?

 Fashion as Spatial Politics